scenerystack/community/docs/reference/api/tandem/IOType.md

 # IOType

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tandem/blob/main/js/types/IOType.ts](https://github.com/phetsims/tandem/blob/main/js/types/IOType.ts) for the most up-to-date information.

 ## Overview

 IOTypes form a synthetic type system used to describe PhET-iO Elements.
 A PhET-iO Element is an instrumented PhetioObject